Lab-3310/Lab3310-Document/python_resource.md

 ### A Word of Encouragement

-If you're tempted to read countless books or resources before you start coding, remember that the best way to learn is to start coding right away.
+If you're tempted to read countless books or resources before you start coding, remember that ***the best way to learn is to start coding right away***.
+Open you Vscode/Jupyter Notebook/... find a project and start design.

+If you are looking a book or video teching you from the start of what is float, int?
+Then I'm afraid that is not an efficient way to learn code.

 Don't be afraid to make mistakes or encounter challenges; that's all part of the learning process.

 By the time you complete this video tutorial, you'll have laid a solid foundation for understanding the basics of Python and its application in quant trading.